asure-software/asure.ui-engineer-exercise/README.md

 3. After the modules are all installed, run the app using `npm start`
 4. The app should be running on `http://localhost:3000/`

+## Some things I'd like to work on:

+1. Utilize React Router to make multiple pages focusing on the details of the business
+2. Make better animation
+3. Integrated map
+4. Include reviews

 ### Happy coding!!